Get

 Lao-tzu

-Lao-tzu is the largest of all Hmong dogs, best known for its loyalty and friendliness.
-It is powerful, active, and agile, making it an excellent guard or working dog.
+Lao-tzu is the largest of all Hmong dogs, best known for their loyalty and friendliness.
+They are powerful, active, and agile and make excellent guards or working dogs.
 Lao-tzu Hmongs come in darker coat hues like black, gray, and brownish red.

 Age Weight Range Length Range